LibraryCarpentry/lc-shell/episodes/02-navigating-the-filesystem.md

 about where you are.
 It stands for "print working directory" and the result of the command is printed to your standard output, which is the screen.

-Let's type `pwd` and hit enter to execute the command (Note that the `$` sign is used to indicate a command to be typed on the command prompt, but we never type the `$` sign itself, just what follows after it.):
+Let's type `pwd` and press enter to execute the command (Note that the `$` sign is used to indicate a command to be typed on the command prompt, but we never type the `$` sign itself, just what follows after it.):